 Along with kaju katli I also make kaju strawberry, kesar kaju barfi, chocolate kaju katli, badam katli, kaju pista rolls, badam peda recipes.
 These are so easy to make and ideal for gifting.

-This Kaju Katli
+This Kaju Katli Recipe Is

 kaju goodness with less effort.
+Easiest recipe you will ever find 🙂

 Better than the ones from sweet shops, fresh, hygienic & economical.

-Delicious, rich and melt in mouth
+Delicious sweet, rich and melt in mouth for special occasions

 Simple, quick & easy